A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: Computational Tests

 To demonstrate the broader applicability and robustness of the proposed method, the algorithm was tested on a suite of benchmark problems from the BOLIB library \citep{Ward2025}.
 A summary of these computational experiments is presented in Table~\ref{tab:results}.
 For each problem, a multi-start strategy was employed, and the best solution found is reported.
-The table details the problem dimensions $(n,m)$, the initial point ($x_0$) that led to the best solution, the known optimal value from the literature ($\bar{F}_r$), the value found by our method ($\bar{F}_c$), the total outer iterations, and the solution time.
+The table details the problem dimensions as the tuple $(n,m,r,s)$, where $n$ is the dimension of the upper-level decision vector $x \in \mathbb{R}^n$, $m$ is the dimension of the lower-level decision vector $y \in \mathbb{R}^m$, $r$ and $s$ are the number of constraints in the upper and lower levels, respectively, including bound constraints, as reported in the literature.
+It also reports the initial point $x_0$ that led to the best solution, the known optimal value from the literature $\bar{F}_r$, the value computed by the proposed method $\bar{F}_c$, the number of outer ALM iterations, and the wall-clock solution time in seconds.

-For problems with relatively simple landscapes, the algorithm often converges in very few outer iterations, which shows the efficiency of the quasi-Newton method used for the inner subproblem.
-For more challenging problems, such as \texttt{AiyoshiShimizu1984Ex2}, the algorithm's dual-criterion termination proves essential.
-The solver correctly identifies the optimal primal solution rapidly, but convergence is achieved via the 'stalled' criterion due to the slow convergence of the dual variables.
-This demonstrates the robustness of the implementation in finding high-quality optima even when the strict KKT tolerance is not met in a practical number of iterations.
-Overall, the results found were consistent with the best-reported solutions in the literature.